humhub/documentation/docs/admin/updating-migration.md

 1.15
 ----
 - HumHub now employs JavaScript nonces for enhanced security, which may necessitate manual adjustments for inserted scripts, such as statistics codes, to ensure compatibility.
+  Your custom statistic code may need to be modified under `Administration` -> `Settings` -> `Advanced`.
+If Javascript is being used in the [Custom Pages](https://marketplace.humhub.com/module/custom_pages/manual) module or [Custom Modules](https://marketplace.humhub.com/module/custom_pages/manual), please refer to the respective documentation.

 1.14
 ----